 Functions, altsteps and test cases are called (or executed) by their name and a list of actual parameters.
-The actual parameters provide references for reference parameter and concrete values for the value parameter as defined by the formal parameters in the function or test case definition.
+The actual parameters provide references for reference parameter and concrete values for the value parameter as defined by the formal parameters in the corresponding function, altstep or test case definition.
 The operational semantics handles calls of functions, altsteps and test cases by using call records as shown in Figure 35.
-The value of $\underline{BEHAVIOUR-ID}$ is the name of a function or test case, value parameters provide concrete values $\langle parId_1 \rangle \dots \langle parId_n \rangle$ for the formal parameters $\langle parId_1 \rangle \dots \langle parId_n \rangle$.
-Reference parameters provide references to locations of existing variables and timers.
+The value of $\underline{BEHAVIOUR-ID}$ is the name of a function or test case, value parameters provide concrete values $< parId_1 > \dots < parId_m >$ for the formal parameters $< parId_1 > \dots < parId_m >$ .
+Variable and timer reference parameters provide references to locations of existing variables and timers.
+Port reference parameters provide the port names declared in the component type definition of the test component that calls the function or altstep.
 Before a function or test case can be executed an appropriate call record has to be constructed.